donbright/piliko/README.md

 Basic principle
 ===============

-The Rational numbers are closed under addition, subtraction, multiplication, and division.
-Any rational can be transformed into two integers.
+The Rational numbers, unlike finite floating point numbers, are closed under addition, subtraction, multiplication, and division.
 This makes them uniquely suited to geometry, as many geometry packages have proven.
 Why?
 Because many of the basic geometry operations, including scale, translate, boolean, intersection, etc, are doable in algebra using only plus, minus, multiply, and divide.

+Therefore no approximation is required to perform these basic operations, which means the issue of floating-point error disappears.

 In fact it is possible to develop a geometry that does not use transcendental functions at all.
 There are rational analogues for rotation.
 Any conic curve can be approximated very well by rational parameterization (rational points on the curve).
 Bezier curves can be approximated by rational points.
 And thus, truetype fonts.
+Also a large number of polynomial curves can be parameterized by rational points.
+There are even people working algorithms to create rational paramterizations automatically.

 By 'approximate' here I mean not just 'pretty close', I mean 'to an arbitrary precision', which means that the approximations will be just as good as if we used cosine, sine, etc, to get decimal approximations.
 The difference